Sundance Film Festival movie line-up: From sex-starved housewives & gay Iranian refugees to would-be movie house robbers & veteran Marina Vlady

 The Salesman (Le Vendeur) / Canada (Dir./Scr.: Sébastien Pilote) – Car salesman Marcel Lévesque operates by the rules of a bygone era, turning on the charm to make his quota.
 But the increasing decline of his fading industrial town threatens to plummet this peddler of dreams into an unfriendly reality.

 Cast: Gilbert Sicotte, Nathalie Cavezzali.

-Ticket to Paradise (Boleto al Paraiso) / Cuba (Dir.: Gerardo Chijona Valdes; Scr.: Gerardo Chijona Valdes, Francisco Garcia Gonzalez and Maykel Rodriguez Ponjuan) – A teenage girl running away from her father's sexual harassment meets a young rocker who has escaped to Havana with his misfit group of friends.
+Ticket to Paradise (Boleto al Paraiso) / Cuba (Director: Gerardo Chijona Valdes; Screenplay: Gerardo Chijona Valdes, Francisco Garcia Gonzalez and Maykel Rodriguez Ponjuan) – A teenage girl running away from her father’s sexual harassment meets a young rocker who has escaped to Havana with his misfit group of friends.
 Set in 1993, during a period of acute shortages in Cuba, the local AIDS hospice begins to look like an unlikely refuge to the hopeless teens.

 Cast: Miriel Cejas, Héctor Medina, Dunia Matos, Jorge Perugorria, Luis A. Garcia.

 Tyrannosaur / U.K. (Dir./Scr.: Paddy Considine) – For Joseph, a man plagued by self-destructive violence and rage, a chance of redemption appears in the form of Hannah, a Christian charity shop worker with a devastating secret of her own.